 - Supplement your diet with good vitamins like A, B6, B12, and zinc to promote the health of the hair follicle.

-- Use shampoos and conditions that contain ingredients like biotin and silica to strengthen your hair.
+- Use shampoos and conditioners with ingredients like biotin and silica to strengthen your hair.

 The most important thing to remember is that all of this is normal, and there is really not much you can do about it, other than taking care of yourself.
 You should be taking every step possible to take care of yourself, anyway, for your baby (especially if you are breastfeeding).
-It, like all the other things you dealt with during pregnancy, will pass too.
+The hair loss, just like all the other things you dealt with during pregnancy, will pass too.